 Final Thoughts

-Polygon mapping is crucial to get accurate visual insights on a wide range of variables.
-It helps in establishing relationships between critical spatial data points.
-Mapping polygons helps gain detailed analysis of sales territories, consumer behavior patterns within an area cluster.
-It ensures mapping of reps, sales visits, service visits are attributed accurately to the right place.
+Polygon mapping is crucial to get accurate visual insights into various variables.
+It helps establish relationships between critical spatial data points.
+Mapping polygons helps gain a detailed analysis of sales territories and consumer behavior patterns within an area cluster.
+It ensures that the mapping of reps, sales, and service visits are attributed accurately to the right place.